onzfonz/comp227/src/content/0/en/part0b.md

 ![Detailed view of the second event](../../images/0/6e.png)

 The request was made to the address <https://studies.cs.helsinki.fi/exampleapp/kuva.png> and its type is *HTTP GET*.
 The response headers tell us that the response size is 89350 bytes, and its [Content-type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) is *image/png*, so it is a png image.
 The browser uses this information to render the image correctly to the screen.

-The chain of events caused by opening the page <https://studies.cs.helsinki.fi/exampleapp> on a browser form the following [sequence diagram](https://www.geeksforgeeks.org/unified-modeling-language-uml-sequence-diagrams/):
+The chain of events caused by opening the page <https://studies.cs.helsinki.fi/exampleapp>
+on a browser from the following [sequence diagram](https://www.geeksforgeeks.org/unified-modeling-language-uml-sequence-diagrams/):

 ![Sequence diagram of the flow covered above](../../images/0/7e.png)